Skip to content

 The browser agent runs locally on your machine, against your local dev server.
 It has a 59-minute timeout and stays within your configured base URL.

-The backend stores all feature data: features, checklist items, sessions, verification evidence, reviews, and comments.
+The backend stores all feature review data: feature reviews, scenarios, sessions, verification evidence, reviews, and comments.

 None of your code is ever stored on Ranger servers.